 This leads so many to state the West Rim is not worth visiting, or it’s not “really” the Grand Canyon at all.
 We can’t agree with any of this, the West rim is still a seriously impressive part of the canyon and just so much more accessible than the South.
 It is basically a trade-off, the South rim is Far more impressive but the 560 Mile round-trip makes day excursions horrific and some people are just not willing or able to sacrifice 2-3 days of their Vegas Trip to see the South Rim.

 We explore in-depth which rim you should visit in our West Rim vs South Rim article here.

 There is also the North Rim, which is part of the Grand Canyon nation park, and it sits opposite the South rim area.
 However, to get to it by car is a several hundred-mile round trip.
 It’s a wonderful, peaceful part of the canyon but not really accessible from Las Vegas, apart from as part of a multi-day Road trip, so for the most part we shall leave it out of this article.

 Best Way to Visit the Grand Canyon from Las Vegas?

-So out have decided you definitely want to visit the canyon and know which area you want to see.
-Now you need to decide how to get there?
+So now have decided you definitely want to visit the canyon and know which area you want to see.
+Now you need to decide how to get there.
 The best option is different depending on which Rim you are visiting.

 The west rim is closer and the best choice for those looking to only spend a single day of their trip visiting the canyon, there are even options to see the canyon in less than 4 hours should you opt for a helicopter tour!